-Mirrors have long been at the epicenter of superstitious beliefs, mostly associated with bad luck.
+Mirrors have long been at the epicentre of superstitious beliefs, mostly associated with bad luck.
 Sure we’ve all broken a mirror or dropped one and cringed at the thought of our grandmothers’ words ringing true.
 Manifesting 7 years of bad luck… Personally, I feel superstition, just like anything else is all about how much intent and power you give to it.
 Focusing on lucky aspects of a situation will certainly bring about better physical manifestations.
 For example, in Feng Shui, they make use of a Bagua Mirror which combines the power of a mirror with the power of the Feng Shui Bagua.
 Mirrors are often used as ‘cures’ in Feng Shui because they can offer protection for your home and ward off evil spirits.

 There are many different Bagua Mirror variations and they are not all used for the same purpose.
 The symbols on the outer ring of your Bagua mirror will describe its purpose and placement in the home.